Welcome to NABO

 October 2010 saw the launch of our sister GHEA website.
 The Global Human Ecodynamics Alliance (GHEA) is an organization of social scientists, natural scientists, historians, educators, students, policy makers, and others interested in promoting cutting-edge research, education, and application of the socioecological dynamics of coupled human and natural systems across scales of space and time.

-As of March 2012 there are now over 130 members, to join this dynamic group visit http://www.gheahome.org.
+As of May 2016 there are now 203 members and to join this dynamic group visit https://www.gheahome.org.

 International Polar Year

 NABO members were very active during IPY on the national and international scale, and major funding was secured from Danish, Canadian, and US sources for an ambitious effort to continue and expand NABO collaboration with a special NABO IPY Project: Long Term Human Ecodynamics in the Norse North Atlantic: cases of sustainability, survival, and collapse.
 This project was funded at just over US$ 900,000 and had fieldwork seasons 2008-10 in the Shetlands, Faroes, Iceland, and SW Greenland.